pacs27/py-aquacrop/README.md

 AquaCrop is the crop water productivity model developed by the Land and Water Division of FAO.
 It simulates yield response to water and is particularly suited to address conditions where water is a key limiting factor in crop production.

-This Python API provides a high-level interface to the AquaCrop executable, allowing you to:
+This Python API provides a high-level interface to the AquaCrop executable (version 7.2, [release details](https://github.com/KUL-RSDA/AquaCrop/releases/tag/v7.2)), allowing you to:

 - Configure and run AquaCrop simulations directly from Python
 - Programmatically generate input files for all model components